Campania - Food & Wine

 Campania is also the land of exquisite street food.

 Cuoppo is probably the most diffused street food in the region, especially in the Naples area.
-The terms refer to a paper cone filled with all sorts of fried goodies, that range from fried vegetables to fried seafood.
+The term refers to a paper cone filled with all sorts of fried goodies, that range from fried vegetables to fried seafood.

-If you are looking for something more consistent, a panuozzo will probably stop your hunger and impress you with its goodness.
-This type of sandwich is made of pizza dough that is baked then cut in half and filled with different cold cuts or cooked foods.
-Among the most preferred versions is panuozzo with parmigiana di melanzane or panuozzo with polpette.
+If you are looking for something a little heartier, a panuozzo will probably stop your hunger and impress you with its deliciousness.
+This type of sandwich is made with pizza dough that is baked in a woodfired oven then cut in half and filled with different cured meats, cheeses, or cooked foods.
+Among the most popular versions are panuozzo con parmigiana di melanzane and panuozzo con polpette.

 As it is easy to imagine, in the land of pizza this popular food is also a street food.
-You can choose either from a classic slice of baked pizza or a pizza fritta, made of fried pizza dough and topped with tomato sauce, basil, and other toppings.
+You can choose either from pizza a portafoglio, pizza that is folded to eat on the go, or a pizza fritta, made with fried pizza dough and filled with tomato sauce, mozzarella, and other ingredients.

-In all coastal areas, fried anchovies are another popular street food, as well as a highly appreciated main.
+In all coastal areas, fried anchovies are another popular street food.

-Thanks to the conformation and position of the territory, Campania is also one of the world leaders in wine production.
+Thanks to the position of the territory, Campania is also one of the world leaders in wine production.

-Although famous worldwide for its wine, Campania actually has a small oenological elite; nonetheless, these wines are of an absolute excellence.
+Although famous worldwide for its wine, Campania's offerings are formed by a small oenological elite; nonetheless, these wines are of an absolute excellence.

 Apart from the DOCG wines, Campania boasts a wide range of DOC wines mostly produced from indigenous grape varieties such as Aglianico, Piedirosso, Falanghina, Biancolella, and Aspirinio.

-Amalfi and Sorrento's areas are not famous for their wines, yet are famous for limoncello, an alcoholic beverage produced from the local species of lemons and characterized by a pleasantly sweet flavor.
+The Amalfi Coast and Sorrento are not widely known for their wines, yet they are famous for limoncello, an alcoholic beverage produced from the local species of lemons, which is a must-try!